Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 For practice, translate the following into Icelandic:

 1. He gives it to her.
-2. I speak it (refering to Icelandic).
+2. I speak it (referring to Icelandic).
 3. Do you miss her?
 4. He eats it.
 5. She loves him, but he does not love her.